We earn commissions on purchases made via affiliate links, at no extra cost to you. Details.

 Don’t miss the free or cheap attractions

-While wandering the area, don’t miss the Togetsukyō Bridge, the Kimono Forest or the seasonal boat rides on the Hozugawa River—these activities are free to admire but can offer a unique perspective if you choose to splurge.
+While wandering the area, don’t miss the Togetsukyō Bridge, the Kimono Forest or the seasonal boat rides on the Hozugawa River—these activities are free to admire but the boat rides offer a unique perspective if you choose to splurge.

 Kimono Forest lit up at night